hkebbi/FortiCNAPP_POV-toolbox/CWPP/Windows/README.md

 - Click Save to create your new access token for Windows agent.
 * An access token can be re-used for multiple agent installations.

 #### ✅ 2.
-Download/Install Using Lacework PowerShell Script via FortiCNAPP Console .
+Download/Install Using Lacework PowerShell Script via FortiCNAPP Console:
 All Clouds: Install the Windows Agent on Hosts Using Lacework PowerShell Script (Quick Easy Manual install on few machines) In the Lacework FortiCNAPP Console, go to Settings > Configuration > Agent Tokens.
 - Select the row for the Windows access token you want to use for your agent installation.